n3ird4/TryHackMe/ctf/techsupp0rt1.md

 ## Privesc

-I used this password with the scamsite username and...it works !
+I used this password with the scamsite username and...it works :trollface: !
 (FYI: It also worked with the **support** user to connect through wordpress admin panel)
 So I did the few following steps to get the root flag:

 ```bash